R03b3n5/Terraform-Guide/education-engineer/terraform-getting-started.md

 # Getting Started with Terraform

 Terraform is the most popular language for defining and provisioning infrastructure as code (IaC).
+In this guide, you will learn how to configure your first Terraform IaC file.

 ## Prerequisites